Skip links

 FAQs

-A private pilot license (PPL) allows you to fly a single-engine aircraft for personal use, including carrying passengers, renting planes, traveling, and participating in aviation events, but not for commercial operations.
+A private pilot license (PPL) allows you to fly aircraft for personal use, including carrying passengers, traveling, and participating in aviation events, but not for commercial operations.